Beaumont (crater)

-Beaumont is a lava-flooded crater located on the southwestern shore of the Mare Nectaris on Earth's Moon.
+Beaumont is a basalt-flooded crater located on the southwestern shore of the Mare Nectaris on Earth's Moon.
+English amateur astronomer Patrick Moore called this "an excellent example of a bay".
 It lies to the northwest of the similarly flooded crater remnant Fracastorius.
 To the west is the prominent crater Catharina.
-The crater is named after French geologist Léonce Élie de Beaumont.

-The rim of Beaumont is breached in the east, where the lava from Mare Nectaris broached the crater and flooded the interior.
+The rim of Beaumont is breached in the east, where the basaltic flow from Mare Nectaris broached the crater and flooded the interior.
 Now only a worn and crater-impacted outer wall remains.
 If the crater once possessed a central peak, it is no longer apparent.
 The floor contains several hills and small craters.
+To the west of the breach, a narrow 10-km long rille runs southward across the floor.
 A low ridge runs northward from the crater rim across the Mare Nectaris.
+The infrared spectrum of pure crystalline plagioclase has been identified on the southeast floor.

+The crater is named after French geologist Léonce Élie de Beaumont (1798-1874).
+The name was incorporated into lunar nomenclature by German astronomer Johann Mädler in the 19th century.
+It was formally adopted by the International Astronomical Union in 1935.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Beaumont.